Cutting-Edge Technology and Education Take Center Stage at Middle East's Largest Naval Defense Exhibition

 Raytheon's proven interceptors, radars and space sensors work together to provide protection against ballistic missiles, cruise missiles, aircraft and other threats.

-Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance systems work in concert to obtain, process and distribute information to optimize data-to-decision effectiveness — enabling forces to respond promptly and appropriately to constantly evolving threats.
+Command, Control and Sensors systems work in concert to obtain, process and distribute information to optimize data-to-decision effectiveness — enabling forces to respond promptly and appropriately to constantly evolving threats.

 Strategic Infrastructure Protection